-Couples therapy (also known as family or marriage therapy) focuses on the family as a system and addresses unhealthy patterns of behavior between family members.
+Couples therapy (also known as family or marriage therapy) focuses on the family as a system.
+It addresses unhealthy patterns of behavior between family members.
 This concept forms the core of multiple different subtypes such as emotionally focused, cognitive-behavioral, systemic, integrative, and functional family therapy.

 Who needs it

 Typically, a single family member (the primary patient) will seek help with a psychiatrist for a mental health issue.
-The doctor will assess whether the condition is suited to family therapy (depending on how much the main problem involves other members of the family) and refer the family to an appropriately qualified therapist.
+The doctor will assess whether the condition is suited to couples therapy.
+They evaluate how much the main problem involves other members of the family and refer the family to an appropriately qualified therapist.

 How it works

-Family therapy supports the treatment of the primary patient’s disorder by involving the spouse and other family members to varying degrees.
+Couples therapy supports the treatment of the primary patient’s disorder by involving the spouse and other family members.
 The degree to which the therapy focuses on the relationship itself depends on how intertwined the relationship difficulties are with the primary patient’s disorder.
 For example, couples therapy in which the primary patient is abusing drugs may address the relationship more than if the primary issue is Obsessive-Compulsive Disorder.
-By seeing the family as a system of interworking parts, family therapy identifies and addresses the poor relationship structures that perpetuate the main disorder.
+By seeing the family as a system of inter-working parts, family therapy identifies and addresses the poor relationship structures that perpetuate the main disorder.